Bingi-Man/Debian-Xfce-Tweaks/README.md

 export NVD_BACKEND=direct
 ```

+##### 6 Firefox configuration

-- Open Firefox Profile Folder: Go to about:profiles in Firefox, find your active profile, and click "Open Folder."
+Open Firefox Profile Folder: Go to about:profiles in Firefox, find your active profile, and click "Open Folder."

 - Create user.js: In the profile folder, create a new text file named user.js.